 The quickest way to sidestep the audio situation described above is to use a wireless HDMI kit like the WeJupit Mini Wireless HDMI Extender Kit (on Amazon).
 We have a more detailed writeup on how wireless HDMI kits work on the site, but for the most part, they do exactly what they sound like.

-And the benefit of having a wireless HDMI solution, in this case, is that you can put the Roku stick wherever you want, wirelessly beaming the video up to the projector.
+And the benefit of having a wireless HDMI solution, in this case, is that you can put the Roku stick wherever you want, wirelessly beaming the video up to the projector which is fairly straight-forward to do if you follow our guide.
 This solves the sound problem because you can now manage the audio on the ground, preventing extra cables up to the projector.

 You can either hook the Roku into an A/V Receiver (more on that below) and then run the output of the receiver to the wireless HDMI kit, or better yet you can skip the receiver step entirely by using a wireless HDMI kit in tandem with an HDMI audio extractor, like the J-Tech Digital Premium Quality Audio Extractor (on Amazon).

 Using an HDMI audio extractor, you would plug the Roku into the extractor, then plug the extractor output into the wireless HDMI kit.
 From there, you have the video going to the projector via the wireless kit, but the audio has been freed up to route to the speaker solution (a soundbar, etc.) on the ground.
 This can seem intimidating, but it's actually pretty straight forward, and we have a separate guide on using these extractor kits.